 All registered practitioners get sent an email advising them of the need to apply for an APC within a certain period.
 It’s then up to you to

-1. Go to the website www.mrtboard.org.nz and log into your ‘user profile’
+1. go to the website www.mrtboard.org.nz and log into your ‘user profile’

 2. apply for your Annual Practising Certificate (APC)

-The employer then pays the Medical Radiation Technologists Board and emails all the relevant details to their accounts team at accounts@medsci.co.nz (the practitioner names, SO numbers and/or registration numbers and the APC fee amounts being paid).
+The employer then pays the Medical Radiation Technologists Board and emails all the relevant details to our accounts team at accounts@medsci.co.nz (the practitioner names, SO numbers and/or registration numbers and the APC fee amounts being paid).

 Please note: the Board does not send out invoices – so whether you’re paying your APC fees as an individual or your employer is paying on your behalf using the ‘bulk funding’ method, don’t wait to receive an invoice before making sure the fees are paid.